-A coolant heater on each side of the block is used to keep the engine coolant warm when the engine is shut down.
+A coolant heater is used to keep the engine coolant warm when the engine is shut down.
 It heats and circulates the coolant within the engine.
 This reduces startup time and lessens engine wear caused by cold starts.
 It is electrically operated and thermostatically controlled.